 The Study in Question

-On September 7th 2021, the Canadian Medical Association Journal (CMAJ) published a study on recent cannabis use and myocardial infarction (heart attack) risk.
-The study found an association between the two: recent cannabis users had a higher risk of heart attack than the population which didn’t use cannabis.
+On September 7th 2021, the Canadian Medical Association Journal (CMAJ) published a medical review on recent cannabis use and myocardial infarction (heart attack) risk.
+The study found an association between the two: recent cannabis users had a higher risk of heart attack than those who didn't use cannabis.

 Issues With the Study

-Population studies mean that researchers look at associations between behaviors in large populations.
+Population studies mean that researchers look at associations but cannot prove causation.
 This type of research can be interesting and provide data that leads to hypotheses to test in future medical studies, but usually shouldn't lead to actionable takeaways because there are so many confounding factors.

 As an example, if people who use wheelchairs tend to die much more frequently than those who don’t, this doesn’t infer that wheelchairs cause deaths.
 It shows that people in poor health tend to be in wheelchairs.

-There’s a difference between correlation and causation that most of the popular health media doesn’t understand.
+There’s a difference between correlation and causation that many popular health media outlets fail to understand and clearly explain.

 We see this issue of confounding factors and lack of causation when we analyze the cannabis study data.